HiSPARC/sapphire/doc/tutorial.rst

 ----------------------------------------

 The |sapphire| package comprises multiple modules and packages.
-To access data from the public database, we'll have to import the ``publicdb`` module.
+To access data from the public database, we'll have to import the :mod:`sapphire.esd` module.
 Also, we need the ``tables`` module to actually store the data.
 `PyTables <pytables.org>`_ is based on the open HDF5 data format, which is used by `many (research) institutes